Brownster/SpotifyAlbumArt.py/README.md

 Spotify Now Playing Album Art Display

-This Python script displays the current playing album art from Spotify on a 4:3 monitor connected to a Raspberry Pi.
+This Python script displays the current playing album art from Spotify on a 4:3 monitor (or led matrix see below) connected to a Raspberry Pi.
 It uses the Spotify API to fetch the currently playing track and retrieves the album art associated with it.
 If no track is currently playing, it will display a random album art from the previously played tracks.
 I used cloudflared tunnel to forward my subdomain that i used to create the spotify app to the raspberry pi, then use local redirect uri.

+rename the script you want to use to SpotifyAlbumArt.py

 Prerequisites